 For this reason, it’s a good idea to keep your images as small as possible.
 Here are some good tips for keeping your docker images as small as possible:

-• Only install the necessary tools!
+images are about 20mb, so make sure you start from those. - Only install the necessary tools!
 For example, if you’re only using a container for building C++, then all you need is the compiler toolchain, CMake, and other C++ related tools.
 No more than that.

-• Make sure to clean up after you’ve installed your tools.
+- Make sure to clean up after you’ve installed your tools.
 You don’t want to end up with intermediate dependencies that are no longer needed.
-Running commands like apt clean to clear the intermediate cache on ubuntu images is an example of cleaning up.
+Running commands like

-• Removing unnecessary files can decrease the size of the image.
-For example, removing /var/lib/apt/lists/* can help you remove a few megabytes on ubuntu images.
+images is an example of cleaning up. - Removing unnecessary files can decrease the size of the image.
+For example, removing

-• If you’re building anything from the source, don’t forget to remove all the source and build files after your tools are built!
+images. - If you’re building anything from the source, don’t forget to remove all the source and build files after your tools are built!

 All the points above are dependent on the base image and distribution you’re using, so make sure to research before you push your containers!
 I was able to remove over 100Mb from my compressed container size when some of the techniques above were applied.